jphmrst/bibviz/README.md

     The title of the section listing files matching a **--paper-match** pattern but not mentioned in any BibTeX entry.

+- **--as-author-subhead, --as-editor-subhead**

+    On the pages for an individual author/editor, the sections titles for the lists of citations where the individual is an author and is an editor.

 - **--abstract-title**